Essential Pizza Ingredients You Should Always Have in Your Kitchen

 One of the real unsung heroes of any successful pizza is the sauce.
 Bright and acidic, it acts as a tangy foil to the fat and starch of the cheese and dough.

-Nothing could be simpler than a classic red sauce: Start with a 28-ounce can of high-quality crushed tomatoes, such as Muir Glen Organics, and add a clove of grated garlic, a tablespoon of olive oil and a little salt and pepper.
+Nothing could be simpler than a classic tomato sauce: Start with a 28-ounce can of high-quality crushed tomatoes, such as Muir Glen Organics, and add a clove of grated garlic, a tablespoon of extra virgin olive oil and a little salt and pepper.
 There's no need to pre-sauté anything, as the sauce will cook in the oven along with the rest of the pizza components.

 Pro tip: Green sauce tends to work best with other herby flavors.
 So err on the lighter side with toppings such as fresh arugula, herbs or grilled kale studded with some salty feta.